 - I like talking about IT service management (ITSM), and one of the great things about webinars is that no-one interrupts you.
 On the downside though, you’re never totally sure that anyone is listening – although the flurry of tweets generated by the webinar does help restore confidence.

-Actually, one further reassurance is the attendee question list they send you afterwards – it shows two things: that I kept talking long enough to fill most of the time up and that some people listened carefully enough to ask for more information.
+Actually, one further reassurance is the attendee question list they send you afterwards – it shows two things: that I kept talking long enough to fill most of the time up and that some people listened carefully enough to ask for more information on changing IT support.

 But before giving my answers to those questions (which is the main point of this blog), I need to thank Zendesk for their sponsorship.
 It’s good to see companies supporting general discussions on where our industry is going.
 Oh, and if you missed it, you’re not too late – you can see and hear the webinar on demand.

-While we tried to cover as much as possible in the webinar, there’s scope for more detail and clarification – and indeed some spin off into connected questions.
+While we tried to cover as much as possible about changing IT support in the webinar, there’s scope for more detail and clarification – and indeed some spin-off into connected questions.

 What we’ve done is collect together some of the most interesting questions to address in this blog.
 Questions that relate to:

 - Required people skills

 - Future recruitment needs

 - The adverse impact of ticket deflection strategies